+Mediation and Tulsa Divorce go hand in hand.
+This is because before a trial can go forward the Judge will order both parties to mediation first.
 No matter how a divorce resolves, the process from start to finish is undoubtedly stressful.
-However, there are ways to minimize as much stress as possible from the equation.
-Some Oklahoma spouses are able to easily agree to divorce and go their separate ways.
+However, there are ways to minimize as much stress as possible from the equation, and this involves mediation.
+Some spouses are able to easily agree to divorce and go their separate ways.
 Conversely, others have a much more difficult time getting even the smallest of issues resolved as part of a divorce.
-Some Tulsa divorces are so contentious that the cases ultimately go to trial.
+Some divorces are so contentious that the cases ultimately go to trial.
 Oftentimes, emotions get in the way of both spouses thinking logically.
 Thus, difficulty exists in trying to come up with a resolution in the best interest of both spouses, and any children involved.

 In Oklahoma, married couples seeking to divorce can use mediation as a way to discuss their differences in a safe, neutral environment.
 Mediation as a form of dispute-resolution is often useful in all areas of the law and business.
 If you or your spouse file for divorce, you should consider mediation before resolving your issues in the courtroom.
 By participating in mediation, you will be able to speak with a mediator who is only there to facilitate communications between both spouses.
 The mediator does not pick sides, and he or she cannot make any decisions that a judge can make.
 Many people mistakenly believe that mediation is like trial.
 However, the mediator is in fact not the decision-maker.